Support Groups in Rockford, IL

 Are You Ready to Heal the Root of Emotional Eating?
 If you’ve ever turned to food for comfort, control, or escape, you are not alone.
 Food, Feelings & Freedom™ is a safe and supportive therapy group that helps you understand emotional eating, release shame, and reconnect to your body’s wisdom.
 This group is not about dieting or deprivation.
 It’s about emotional regulation, boundaries, and intuitive wellness.
 Start Date:Thursday September 11 Time: 7:00 PM CST/ 8 PM EST Location: Virtual. *Limited Availability*

 This is a social skills therapy group for individuals with high-functioning Autism and other neurodiverse conditions.
-Currently three groups are offered - Intermediate (Middle/High School age), Senior (High School/Transitional Age), and Young Adults.
-Groups are held at 5, 6, and 7 pm respectively on Monday evenings.
+Currently three groups are offered - Middle/High School, and two Younger Adult groups.
+Groups are held on Thursday evenings or Saturdays, depending on the most appropriate group.
 Currently we are utilizing the PEERS curriculum.
 I offer a free 30-minute interview appointment to discuss whether this group is a good fit for you.
 This is an ongoing, open group but pre-registration is required.
 Insurance or out-of-pocket payment accepted.

 This is a social skills therapy group for individuals with high-functioning Autism and other neurodiverse conditions.
-Currently three groups are offered - Intermediate (Middle/High School age), Senior (High School/Transitional Age), and Young Adults.
-Groups are held at 5, 6, and 7 pm respectively on Monday evenings.
+Currently three groups are offered - Middle/High School, and two Younger Adult groups.
+Groups are held on Thursday evenings or Saturdays, depending on the most appropriate group.
 Currently we are utilizing the PEERS curriculum.
 I offer a free 30-minute interview appointment to discuss whether this group is a good fit for you.
 This is an ongoing, open group but pre-registration is required.
 Insurance or out-of-pocket payment accepted.

 Hosted by Partners For Inner Healing